-For a new installation, the load is determined by Article 220 or an alternate method approved by the AHJ.
-For existing facilities, the maximum demand data for one year or the average power demand of a 15-minute period over a minimum of 30 days can be used to size the power source [220.87].
-Figure 702-5
+■ For existing facilities, the maximum demand data for one year or the average power demand for a 15-minute period over a minimum of 30 days can be used to size the electric power source [220.87].
+Figure 702-5 702.5 Transfer Equipment Transfer equipment must be suitable for the intended use and designed and installed to prevent the inadvertent interconnection of normal and alternate sources of supply in any operation of the transfer equipment. ▶Figure 702-6